 (6) any other matters that the investigatory officer

-deems relevant or the court directs to be included; and
+deems relevant or the court directs to be included;

-(7) information concerning defendant's eligibility
+(7) information concerning the defendant's

 (b) The investigation shall include a physical and mental